Long-distance genetic relatedness in megalithic central Europe.

 Megalithic monuments in Late Neolithic Europe are often viewed as symbols of shared ancestry.
 In this study, we analyzed genome-wide data of 203 individuals buried in six megalithic grave complexes associated with the Western Funnel Beaker and Wartberg groups.
 Despite being considered archaeologically distinct, our results show that the studied individuals from both groups form a genetically homogeneous population.
 Moreover, we identified first- and second-degree relationships spanning up to 225 km, revealing unexpectedly long-distance ties and sustained intersite and intergroup mobility.
 The six grave complexes functioned as communal burial grounds and were not exclusively used for close genetic relatives, indicating that social kinship played an important role.
 Limited evidence for genetic connections to distant European megalithic populations indicates that monumentality spread culturally rather than through biological networks.

-Analysis In Progress
+AI Summary In Progress

-Our analysis of this publication is currently being prepared.
-Please check back soon for comprehensive insights into the ancestry and genetic findings discussed in this research.
+Our AI-generated summary of this publication is being prepared.
+Please check back soon.